Things to Do at Stanford University

 Tickets & Pricing

 Campus walking is free.
-Hoover Tower: $4 adults, $3 seniors/children. this destination: Free admission.
-Guided campus tours: Free but advance registration recommended
+Hoover Tower: $4 adults, $3 seniors/children.
+Cantor Arts Center: Free admission.
+Guided tours: Free but advance registration recommended.

 Best Time to Visit